UNESCO World Heritage Sites Worldwide

 Australia: Greater Blue Mountains Area

-After moving to Chile in 2006, I traveled across the southern Pacific to Australia several times over the subsequent five years.
+After moving to Chile in 2006, I travelled across the southern Pacific to Australia several times over the subsequent five years.
 My friends in Sydney were very kind to take me on the drive west from Sydney for a weekend in Katoomba and the Blue Mountains National Park.
 Surrounded by the eucalyptus mist, there’s good reason why there’s a big blue aura.

 Three Sisters (Blue Mountains) wrapped in a winter rainstorm – 8 Jul 2007 (A510).